stoeps13/connections-doc/source/user/bookmarks/importingbookmarks.md

 5. Enter any tags that you want to apply in the **Add Tags** field.

+    !!! note
-    **Note:** Tags that you add during the import operation are displayed by all imported bookmarks.
+    Tags that you add during the import operation are displayed by all imported bookmarks.
 If the browser bookmark was stored in a folder, the folder name is automatically applied to the bookmark as a tag.

 6. Click **Import**.